 1. Bachelor's Degree from a college or university accredited by a USDOE or an internationally recognized accrediting organization.

-2. Minimum two years of experience in e-learning design and development.
+2. Minimum two years of experience in e-learning curriculum design and development.

 3. Experience using the Lectora (or equivalent) authoring tool to develop and publish e-learning products.

 4. Working knowledge of web development standards, including accessibility guidelines.